When Worlds Collide (1951 film): Plot

 In the prologue, quotes from the Book of Genesis are shown and narrated, describing God's decision to wipe out humanity.

 Pilot David Randall flies top-secret photographs from South African astronomer Dr. Emery Bronson to Dr. Cole Hendron in the United States.
-Hendron, with the assistance of his daughter Joyce, confirms their worst fears: Bronson has discovered that a rogue star named Bellus, accompanied by an Earth-sized planet named Zyra, is on a collision course with Earth.
+Hendron, with the assistance of his daughter Joyce, confirms their worst fears: Bronson has discovered a rogue star named Bellus, accompanied by an Earth-sized planet named Zyra, which is on a collision course with Earth.

 Hendron warns the United Nations that the end of the world is little more than eight months away, with a close pass first by Zyra, before Bellus destroys the Earth nineteen days later.
 He pleads for the construction of "arks" to transport a lucky few to Zyra in the faint hope that humanity can be saved from extinction.
 With other scientists scoffing at his claims, his proposal is rejected.

 Two wealthy humanitarians arrange for a start to construction and a lease on a former Army proving ground to build an ark.
 To finance the rest, Hendron meets with wheelchair-using business magnate Sidney Stanton.
 Stanton demands the right to select the passengers in exchange for his money, but Hendron insists that he is not qualified to make those choices; all he can do is buy a seat on the ark.
 Stanton capitulates.
 Groups in other nations start building their own spaceships.

 Joyce tells her father she is attracted to Randall, so he finds an excuse to keep him around, much to the annoyance of her longtime boyfriend, medical doctor Tony Drake.
-As Bellus nears, martial law is declared and residents in coastal regions are evacuated inland.
+As Bellus nears, martial law is declared and residents in coastal regions are relocated inland.